 Fueling your sensitive stomach on race day:

 - 90-120 minutes prior: Focus on easily digested carbohydrates (avoid anything with high fiber content).
 Best options for race morning include sprouted and/or whole grains in the form of toast or porridge.
-The consistency of porridge can be easier to consume if you are feeling anxious, or try a Vega One smoothie, blended with a banana and almond milk.
+The consistency of porridge can be easier to consume if you are feeling anxious, or try a Vega One® All-in-One Shake blended with a banana and almond milk.

 Small amounts of healthy fats and protein can also be included (coconut oil, nut butters or avocado), especially if duration or intensity will be extensive.

 - Up to 30 minutes before: Drink a sports drink with natural flavor, color and sweetener sources (such as Vega Sport® Pre-Workout Energizer), or fresh/dried fruit.